saintmalik/awesome-oss-docs/README.md

 - [AirIAM](https://airiam.io/documentation) - AirIAM is a tool to identify and automate Least privilege IAM principles in AWS using Terraform.

+- [Yor](https://yor.io/1.Welcome/welcome.html) - Yor is an open-source tool that helps add informative and consistent tags across infrastructure-as-code frameworks such as Terraform, CloudFormation, and Serverless.
+[Edit on GitHub](https://github.com/bridgecrewio/yor/tree/main/docs).

+- [TerraGoat](https://github.com/bridgecrewio/terragoat) - TerraGoat is a learning and training project that demonstrates how common configuration errors can find their way into production cloud environments.

 <a name="confluentinc-open-source-documentations"/>

 ## Confluent Inc Open Source Documentations